-Previously looked after children - a child who was previously looked after, but immediately after being in care became adopted from local authority care, or subject to a child arrangement order under the terms of the Children Act 1989, or special guardianship order.
-A special guardianship order is defined in section 14A of the Children Act 1989 as an order appointing one or more individuals to be a child's special guardian or special guardians.
-This provision includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A child is regarded as having been in state care outside of England if they were in the care of, or were accommodated by, a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society
+Previously looked after children - a) a child who was previously looked after but immediately after being in care became adopted from local authority care or subject to a child arrangement order under the terms of the Children Act 1989 or special guardianship order.
+A special guardianship order is defined in section 14A of the Children Act 1989 as an order appointing one or more individuals to be a child's special guardian or special guardians; b) a child who appears (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society

-Published admission number - this is the minimum number of pupils that a school is required to admit into the normal year of entry (Reception, Year 3 at a junior school, Year 7)
+Published admission number - this is the maximum number of pupils that a school is required to admit into the normal year of entry.
+If not over-subscribed, all applicants must be offered a place up to the PAN.